Panchkula: Geography and climate

-Generally, the slope of the district is from northeast to southwest and in this direction, most of the rivers/streams rain-fed torrents flow down and spread much gravel and pebbles in their beds.
-Only the Sirsa river, in Kalka Tehsil flows towards the northwest.
+Generally, the slope of the district is from northeast to southwest, and in this direction, most of the rivers/streams rain-fed torrents flow down and spread much gravel and pebbles in their beds.
+Only the Sirsa River, in Kalka Tehsil flows towards the northwest.
 The soils in the district are mainly light loam.

 The underground water in the district is generally fresh and suitable for domestic and irrigation purposes.
-The underground water level is generally high in the southern parts and low in the north and northeast which is hilly tract.
+The underground water level is generally high in the southern parts and low in the north and northeast which is a hilly tract.
 The district lies in the Himalayas boundary fault zones and earthquakes of moderate to high intensity have occurred in the past.